 Lots of different plant-products have been found to be protective in vitro against radiation damage by a variety of mechanisms.
-After all, plants have been utilized since time immemorial for curing diseases, so researchers started screening plants and found radiation-protective benefits from other plants one can find at the grocery store such as garlic, turmeric, goji berries, and mint leaves (I now add ginger to my pink juice and hibiscus punch recipes).
+After all, plants have been utilized since time immemorial for curing diseases, so researchers started screening plants and found radiation-protective benefits from other plants one can find at the grocery store such as garlic, turmeric, goji berries, and mint leaves.

 But this was all just on cells in a test tube.
 None had actually been tested in actual people—until now.

 How are you going to find people exposed to radiation whom you can test stuff on?
 Oe group that suffers inordinate radiation exposure is the hospital workers that run the X-ray machines.
 They have been found to suffer chromosomal damage and higher levels of oxidative stress on their bodies compared to other hospital staff (although X-rays can damage DNA directly, much of the damage is caused by the free radicals generated by the radiation).

 So, the researchers asked radiology staff to drink two cups a day of lemon balm tea for a month, an herbal tea known to have high levels of antioxidants (as I showed in one of my favorite videos, Antioxidants in a Pinch).
 The level of antioxidant enzyme activity in their bloodstream went up and the level of free radical damage went down, leading to the conclusion that oral administration of lemon balm tea may be helpful for the protection of radiology staff against radiation-induced oxidative stress.